jupyterhealth/software-documentation/index.md

 title: JupyterHealth Software Documentation
 ---

-# Introduction
+## The Platform

+[JupyterHealth](https://jupyterhealth.org) is an open-source, modular platform that eliminates data silos by integrating real-time health data from wearables, IoT devices, mobile apps, and Electronic Health Records (EHRs) into a unified, secure, and AI-powered ecosystem.

+## The Software

 A JupyterHealth deployment can be characterized as a JupyterHub with the ability to integrate with a [JupyterHealth Exchange](jupyterhealth-exchange/overview) service.

-The long term goal is for an organization to be able to deploy a JupyterHub within their existing infrastructure and accessible through existing platforms.
+This documentation will help organizations understand and deploy these applications.

 ## Development